kobks/thesis-code/README.md

 The final attempts at modeling, as described in the rest of the Chapter 3

-## final_models_cleaned.ipynb
+## data

-The finalized models, with a bit of cleanup
+A folder with generated textual data, to avoid the need to regenerate it